jmpulo/fastapi-template/.github/pull_request_template/feature.md

-# Feature Addition PR Template

-## Summary

-Briefly describe the feature being introduced.

-## Rationale
+## 📋 Feature Description

-Explain the reasoning behind this feature and its benefits to the project.

-## Design Documentation

-Link to any design documents or diagrams relevant to this feature.
+What new functionality are you adding?
+What is the goal of this change?

-## Changes
+## 🛠 Changes Made

-List the major changes made in this pull request.

-## Impact

-Discuss any potential impacts this feature may have on existing functionalities.

-## Testing

-Describe how the feature has been tested, including both automated and manual testing strategies.

-## Screenshots/Video

-Include screenshots or video demonstrating the new feature, if applicable.

-## Checklist

-- [ ] Code follows the project's coding standards
+- [ ] Description of the added functionality

-- [ ] Unit tests covering the new feature have been added
+- [ ] Details of the implementation of the new feature

+## ✅ Checklist

-- [ ] All existing tests pass
+- [ ] Tests were updated or added

-- [ ] The documentation has been updated to reflect the new feature
+- [ ] Dependencies updated if necessary

-## Additional Notes

-Any additional information or context relevant to this PR.
+## 🧪 How to Test

+Steps to test this new functionality:
+1. Step 1
+2. Step 2